dweisz/ay250_fall2016/index.md

 #### Schedule and Assignments:

 **0. Intro to Stellar Populations** (Weds 8/24)
  * Assignment due by 8/29: Create a github repo and email me your username.
-Install python and juypter (see below).
+Install python and jupyter (see below).
  * Excellent overview of Stellar Populations: [Conroy 2013](http://adsabs.harvard.edu/abs/2013ARA%26A..51..393C).
 A detailed read is not necessary now, but we'll refer to this a lot throughout the semester.

 **1. Probability, Statistics, and Modeling** (~8/24 - 9/12)